 Do you live in Yuma City limits or County limits?

 It is your responsibility as the pet owner to know whether you live in the City or County and license your pet appropriately.
 A $2.00 fee will be charged for each license that is incorrect and must be refunded in order to license the pet.
-The Humane Society of Yuma will deduct the $2.00 from the refund check that will be sent.
+The Humane Society of Yuma will deduct the $2.00 from the refund.

 Click on the appropriate button below: